 The second equally arresting figure warns of labours on the Sabbath for the largely illiterate population and shows his body being wounded by tools used on the Sabbath.
 This version is called Christ of the Sabbath, with a second school of thought claiming he is blessing the tools of the trades.
 Given his thoughts on money lenders in the temple I don’t think the cards shown would have found favour but I am no expert merely an interested visitor for a few hours.

 St Hilary Church – Penzance and Newlyn School art work

 I often glance across to the distinctive spire of St Hilary church as I drive towards Penzance and more frequently ride under the dapples shade of the trees that line St Hilary avenue towards the church but I’ve never been inside.
-This year as I watched the snow drops fade clothe the churchyard and the blue bells and cow parsley spring up my curiosity was peaked to finally explore the church.
+This year as the blue bells and cow parsley sprang up, my curiosity was peaked to finally explore the church.

 We spent a happy hour with the paintings of Annie Walke, (St Joan) Ernest Proctor – (St Mawes, St Kevin and St Neot) for the pulpit and the altar of the Dead.
 Annie, Dod and Ernest Proctor, Gladys Hynes, Alethea and Norman Garstin and Harold Knight.

 A small gallery of impressions of St Hilary Church

 Explore the Heritage centre at St Hilary for more info